6 Sights in Pamplona, Spain (with Map and Images)

 Show sight on map

-The Japanese Yamaguchi garden is a Japanese garden and botanical collection of 80,000 m² of extension, which is surrounded by the avenues of Barañáin, Sancho Ramírez, accele and La Rioja street in the Ermitagaña neighborhood of the city of Pamplona, foral community of Navarra, Spain.
+The Yamaguchi Japanese Garden is a Japanese garden and botanical collection of 80,000 m², which is surrounded by the avenues of Barañáin, Sancho Ramírez, Acella and La Rioja street in the Ermitagaña neighborhood of the city of Pamplona, Autonomous Community of Navarre, Spain.

 Wikipedia: Parque Yamaguchi (ES)